Roberta Flack: 1980–1991

 She found a new duetting partner in Peabo Bryson and they released "Live and More" in 1980.
 "Born to Love" in 1983 produced a hit single, "Tonight, I Celebrate My Love", which reached No. 2 on the UK charts.
 Flack had a hit single in 1982 with "Making Love", written by Burt Bacharach (the title track of the 1982 film of the same name), which reached No. 13.

 Flack continued to tour in the 1980s, often backed by a live orchestra.
+In 1984 Flack recorded a version of Yoko Ono's song 'Goodbye Sadness' for Ono's mourning of John Lennon's death, as she had become particularly close with Ono, her New York next door neighbour, after the death.
 In 1986, she sang the theme song "Together Through the Years" for the NBC television series Valerie, later known as The Hogan Family.
 The song was used throughout the show's six seasons.
 In 1987, Flack supplied the voice of Michael Jackson's mother in the 18-minute short film for "Bad".
 Oasis was released in 1988 and failed to make an impact with pop audiences, though the title track reached No. 1 on the R&B chart and a remix of "Uh-Uh Ooh-Ooh Look Out (Here It Comes)" topped the dance chart in 1989, after failing to chart on the Billboard Hot 100.

 In 1991, Flack found herself again in the US Top 10 with a cover of the Diane Warren-penned song "Set the Night to Music", performed as a duet with British-Jamaican reggae singer Maxi Priest, which peaked at No. 6 on the Billboard Hot 100 charts and No. 2 AC.
 In 1996, The Fugees released a hip-hop remix of "Killing Me Softly".